 - 1 lime, sliced (optional for garnish)

 - Preheat the oven to 375 degrees F/190 degrees C

 - Cook the rice or quinoa according to the package, but add the broth instead of water

 - Combine the cumin, cayenne, garlic powder, oregano, salt and pepper in a bowl and set aside.

 - Prepare a large baking sheet or dish with cooking spray.
 Add the veggie to the pan, followed by the oil and spice mixture.
 Toss with a wooden spoon or your hands to coat.
 Then place on a rack in the middle of the oven for 15-20 mins.
 Flip halfway if desired.

 - Rinse and drain the black beans. **If you don’t like the taste or texture of uncooked beans, saute them in a pan with a little olive oil, salt, pepper and cumin for five minutes, stirring frequently.

 When the quinoa/rice, veggies, and black beans are done, serve immediately or place in containers (you’ll need 2-3 of them, glass is prefered) and let cool completely before placing in the fridge.
 The fajita bowl is good in the fridge for up to four days.

 Friday of Easy Spicy Vegan Meal Plan: Repurpose your fajita bowls

-Another thing I love about these bowls is that they can easily be turned into different meal.
+Another thing I love about these bowls is that they can easily be turned into different meals.
 You can repurpose your fajita bowl leftovers a few ways: